jumpnow/jumpnowtek-site/_posts/2017-02-28-Using-ads1115-ADCs-with-Raspberry-Pis.md

             For more information refer to the device datasheet at: http://www.ti.com/lit/ds/symlink/ads1115.pdf

+NOTE: In the following `config.txt` changes, do not add spaces between values and the equal sign.

 To use I2C on the RPis you need to enable it which you can do with this line in your `config.txt`